varun86/harnss/README.md

 ---

-Harnss is a native desktop app that gives you one interface to run, manage, and switch between AI coding agents — Claude Code, Codex, and any ACP-compatible agent — without losing context, sessions, or tool state.
+Harnss is a cross-platform desktop app that gives you one interface to run, manage, and switch between AI coding agents — Claude Code, Codex, and any ACP-compatible agent — without losing context, sessions, or tool state.

 **Why Harnss?**